KimMeen/TGGC/README.md

-  title={Towards Expressive Spectral-Temporal Graph Neural Networks for Time Series Forecasting}, author={Ming Jin and Guangsi Shi and Yuan-Fang Li and Bo Xiong and Tian Zhou and Flora D. Salim and Liang Zhao and Lingfei Wu and Qingsong Wen and Shirui Pan}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence}, year={2023}
+  title={Towards Expressive Spectral-Temporal Graph Neural Networks for Time Series Forecasting}, author={Ming Jin and Guangsi Shi and Yuan-Fang Li and Bo Xiong and Tian Zhou and Flora D. Salim and Liang Zhao and Lingfei Wu and Qingsong Wen and Shirui Pan}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence}, year={2025}
 }
 }
 ```

 ## Introduction
 Existing message-passing-based spatio-temporal GNNs (MP-STGNNS) often struggle with capturing complex, dynamic relationships in
-time series data, and their limitations stem from a lack of expressiveness, which we define as the ability of a model
+time series data, and their limitations stem from a lack of expressiveness, which we define as the ability to accurately
-to accurately represent a wide range of temporal and spatial dependencies within the data.
+represent a wide range of temporal and spatial dependencies within the data.

 <p align="center">
 <img src="./figures/figure1.png" height = "120" alt="" align=center />